nesaro/pydsl/README.md

 pydsl offer a set of functionalities that use _grammar definitions_
  * check(gd, input): test the input string against the spec
  * validate(gd, input): test the input string against the spec.
 In case of failure, it returns a list of errors
- * guess(input, [gd]): returns a list of _grammar definitions_ that are compatible with the input
  * partition(gd, input, tag): returns the parts of the input according to a tag
  * extract(gd, input): extract all the slices of the input that are accepted by _grammar definition_
- * distance(gd, input1, input2): returns the distance between two inputs according to _grammar definition_
  * translate(gd, input): generic translator
    * ast(astdefinition, input): creates an abstract syntax tree according to astdefinition
    * sdt( sdt, ast): Performs an AST translation using a Syntax Directed Translator

+alphabet abstraction is also available.
+Alphabets are a set of symbols that are recognized using a regular grammar.
+Properties:
+ * symbols(ad): return the list of allowed symbols for this alphabet

+functionalities that use _alphabets_:
+ * lexer(ad, input): Generates a tokenlist from a string (is a special case of translate)
+ * translate(ad, tokenlist) -> tokenlist: generic translator
+ * checker(ad, input): Tests if a given string or tokenlist belongs to the given definition

+functionalities that use both _alphabets_ and _grammar definitions_:
+ * guess(input, [gd]): returns a list of _grammar definitions_ that are compatible with the input
+ * distance(gd, input1, input2): returns the distance between two inputs according to _grammar definition_

-It also offers library related functionalities:
+pydsl also offers library related functionalities:
  * search(query): search for an element within a memory
  * info(identifier): returns information about the element
  * translations(identifier): returns a list of available translators for identifier